Zain1Uppal/Student-Spot-Lap4/backend/API_ROUTES.md

 ### `posts/new/`

 - POST -> Create new post
-  - Request body (note: tags are optional):
+  - Request body (note: if no tags just pass empty array):

     ```JSON
       body = {